p1-insta485-static

 print("Created {}".format(dirname))

 Run again.
-The program stops at a breakpoint on the line where you set the breakpoint.
+The program stops on the line after the breakpoint.

 $ python3 pdbtest.py